 • Learners undertake their tests and reveal any topics that need refreshers • Support the learner with additional resources to supplement and close knowledge gaps, including PDFs, videos, emails and more

 How far you act is entirely up to you, for example you could look to integrate these into your PDPs.
-We’re big fans of Totara LMS which allows the results of tests to unlock the necessary content on the LMS.
+Our LMS allows the results of tests to unlock the necessary content.
 That way there’s an audit trail and the course can’t be completed until the follow up reading has been done.

 The key point here is that organisations need to use results to close knowledge gaps and safe-guard not only the organisation, but their employees.
 Compliance must be given the respect it deserves, and action planning can really help with that.